 There are plenty of RTU manufacturers out there, but most of them won't be appropriate for your microwave facilities.
 Some will be built for corporate IT environments in air-conditioned data centers, not remote industrial mountaintop sites.
-Others won't have the right transport or protocol you need.
+Some units will not support the transport or protocol that you need.
 Here's a quick RTU tutorial for microwave transmission sites:

-With more than 12 sites, you really need some kind of central alarm collector to help you manage alarms throughout your network.
+With more than 12 sites, you need a central alarm collector to help manage alarms throughout your network.
 Just like RTUs, however, there are good master stations and bad master stations.
 Here's what to look for: